CloudCannon/documentation/_overview/welcome.md

 3. Add `class="editable"` to HTML elements you want editable
 4. Share the site to your team and/or clients

-Follow the *Getting Started* guide on [Jekyll Tips](http://jekyll.tips/) to create a site for CloudCannon and explore the available features.
+Follow the [Tour](/overview/tour/) to create a site for CloudCannon and explore the available features.
 {: .info}

 ---